-It’s like your deliverability rate: If it’s at 94%, of course you want to get it to 95%, right?
+It’s like your deliverability rate: If it’s at 94%, of course, you want to get it to 95%, right?
 Or higher?
 Because any email not delivered is exactly the same as an email not sent.
-Any smart email marketer will take every possible step to incrementally improve that deliverability rate, even if that means switching ESPs.
+Any smart email marketer will take every possible step to incrementally improve that deliverability rate, even if that means switching to enterprise ESPs.

 So why wouldn’t that same email marketer want to make sure their emails rendered well no matter the device, and no matter the settings?
 Because people like me still use computers to view their emails.
 COMMENT: This boils down to people looking at email across all different types of devices in many scenarios.